wethod/learning-center-source/content/reports/index.md

 ---
 ## Overview

-All the data you insert in WETHOD are used to generate, weekly and automatically, a set of reports useful to monitoring the projects' progress.
+All the data you insert in WETHOD are used to generate, weekly and automatically, a set of reports useful to monitor the projects' progress.

 ## Project Report